Reviews You Can Rely On

 Pole Design Collapsible

 The MSR DynaLock Ascent Carbon poles are comfortable, versatile, compact, and ergonomic.
 They excel in almost every application.
 The grip is simple yet elegant, and the length adjustment mechanism is strong and reliable.
-They have a remarkably light swing weight, feeling ounces lighter than their weight on the scale, and are ideal for backpacking and long-distance thru-hiking.
+Though there are several lighter poles in our lineup, these have a remarkably light swing weight, feeling ounces lighter than their weight on the scale, and are ideal for backpacking and long-distance thru-hiking.
 They pack down small and have a light feel that our testers appreciated after hours on the trail.

-The DynaLock Ascent Carbon isn't the lightest option on the market.
-There are also more durable options for trekkers to remote corners of the globe.
-But for 95 percent of users and those who want one pole to do it all, no matter the season, we recommend the MSR DynaLock Ascent Carbon.
-If you are wanting to move fast and light, the Gossamer Gear LT5 are the lightest in the lineup but also struggle in durability.
+The DynaLock Ascent Carbon isn't the lightest option available.
+If you want to move fast and light, the Gossamer Gear LT5 are the lightest poles we tested but also struggle in durability.
+There are also more durable options than the DynaLock Ascent Carbon, like the Black Diamond Pursuit.
+However, the Pursuit doesn't pack down as small.
+For 95 percent of users and those who want one pole to do it all, no matter the season, we recommend the MSR DynaLock Ascent Carbon.

 Read more: MSR DynaLock Ascent Carbon review